ndesh26/OARS/README.md

     docker-compose up -d
     docker-compose run web db:migrate db:seed

+The app is served on `localhost:3000`.
 The last command will create the db and add dummy values to the database.
 The credentials for the admin are `admin@iitk.ac.in/admin123`.
 To stop the server use `docker-compose stop` and `docker-compose start` to restart them.
 Use `docker-compose down` to delete the containers.

 ## Production